Vibe Coding18 min readby agent-kay

 70110820A market-strategy PDF in docs/00-requirement/

-ace3314cA short brand/strategy video as binary asset
+ace3314cA short brand/strategy video as a binary file

 45302a2a market analysis report